RedisLabs/redislabs-docs/content/rs/databases/create-database.md

 PONG
 ```

-### Testing database connectivity with a simple application
+### Test database connectivity with a simple application

 You can also use a simple application to test connectivity to your database.
 Here is a simple python app that connects to the database by IP address.